hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-23-[stats] Pearl's approach to causality.md

 <script type="text/x-mathjax-config"> MathJax.Hub.Config({ tex2jax: { inlineMath: [['$','$'], ['\\(','\\)']], processEscapes: true } }); </script> <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-This is a summary of the start of Pearl's "Causality".
-Specifically, it covers the inference of causal relations in the absence of hidden variables.
+I've been reading some of Pearl's "Causality".
+Specifically, I've been looking at his take on inferring causal structure from raw experimental data.
+The canonical problem here is to infer the causal relationships between observable variables, given only their joint distribution.
+This problem is often insoluble without making assumptions on the models we consider.
+For example, there are lots of causal structures that explain two correlated variables A and B. A could 'cause' B, B could 'cause' A, or there could be an unobserved variable C that causally influences both.
+Pearl's contribution appears to be to provide clear conditions under which we can make precise statements about the underlying causal structure of a distribution.

+Pearl makes frequent use of graphical models- indeed, he was one of their first proponents in the service of simplifying inference.
+Everything of his that I've read has an algorithmic flavour, and reads more like graph theory than statistics.
+That said, I'm unsure about how his methods hold up in applications against, for example, the approach to causality in Gelman's "Bayesian Data Analysis".

-## Bayesian networks and conditional independence
+## Preliminaries: Bayesian networks and conditional independence

 Two variables $x$ and $y$ are independent if $P(x \vert y) = P(x)$, so that the value of $y$ tells us nothing about $x$, and vice versa.
 A generalisation of this concept is the notion of **conditional independence**.
 Given a finite set of variables $V$, and three subsets $X, Y, Z \subset V$, we say that $X$ and $Y$ are conditionally independent, given $Z$, if $P(X \vert Y, Z) = P(X, Z)$.
 We write this as $$(X \perp_P Y \vert Z)$$.
 An intuition to have here is that Z "screens off" $X$ from $Y$.